-The process is to permanently remove hair from any part of your body that you wish by the use of a light at a designated wavelength, which is projected into the skin by means of a laser hand held instrument.
+The process is to permanently remove hair from any part of your body that you wish by the use of a light at a designated Lauderdale Lakes Wildlife Removal, which is projected into the skin by means of a laser hand held instrument.

 What the laser accomplishes, after it is reached into the interior of the skin, is to focus on the hair’s pigment.
 The laser destroys the follicle of the hair but doesn’t damage the rest of the hair around it.